 Visit any copy center to make extra copies of a completed 30C Form.
 The original form must be submitted to the worker’s employer by certified mail, return receipt requested.
-This is to ensure that the employer is on notice of a potential claim arising out of the scope or course of employment, and business are required to report injuries themselves on a Report of Occupational Injury or Disease to an Employer.
+This is to ensure that the employer is on notice of a potential claim arising out of the scope or course of employment, and businesses are required to report injuries themselves on a Report of Occupational Injury or Disease to an Employer.

 A copy of the 30C must be sent to the appropriate Workers’ Compensation Commission District Office, also by certified mail, return receipt requested.
 Note that the District Office corresponds with the town where the worker was injured, which may not be the same place as the business address of the employer.
 Refer to the Workers’ Compensation Commission District Offices information sheet attached to the 30C to locate the correct address.

 It is important to complete a 30C Notice of Claim for Compensation in order to protect an injured worker’s rights for proper reimbursement.
-Failure to timely do so could result in a waiver of a claim or delay payment from the employer.
+Failure to timely do so result in a waiver of a claim or delay payment from the employer.